kgallagher52/electron-study/README.md

     - Window Bounds x & y
     - Click Event Bounds x & y
  - *** You have to take into account operating systems when working with bounds
+ - setBounds() - starts at the top left of the window